hupe13/wimb-and-block/README.md

         ![example entries](.wordpress-org/old.jpg)

-* It will be blocked also if the "simple software string" contains "unknown" or is empty.
+* It will be blocked also if "Software" contains "unknown" or is empty.

     ![example entries](.wordpress-org/suspect.jpg)